Netherlands says Russian spy caught seeking war crimes court internship | Law-Order

 It distributed a four-page document outlining what it said was Cherkasov's invented cover story.
 That included a supposed troubled family history and details from a club where he liked to listen to electronic trance music and his favourite restaurant in Brasilia where he would eat cheap brown bean stew.
 "Cherkasov used a well-constructed cover identity by which he concealed all his ties with Russia in general, and the GRU in particular," the statement said.

+Brazilian police said Cherkasov entered Brazil in 2010 and assumed the false identity of a Brazilian whose parents had died.
+Passing for a Brazilian, he lived in Ireland and the United States for several years, the police statement said, and had returned to Brazil to prepare his move to the Netherlands.
 The ICC, a permanent global war crimes tribunal with 123 member states, opened an investigation in Ukraine just days after Putin sent his troops in on Feb.
 24. It is examining allegations of war crimes, crimes against humanity and genocide.
-The Dutch have expelled more than 20 Russians accused of spying in recent years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)